christiancannata/agrispesa/wp-content/plugins/yith-woocommerce-gift-cards/readme.txt

 Each time the gift card is used, the available credit is updated and if there's some left, it can be used for future purchases.

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/yith-woocommerce-gift-cards)

 == Installation ==